fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> @Fredrik Christenson how do i make the painful hours at work pass esier untill the clock is 5pm and i am released form my purgatory?

 > Fredrik why is Compiter sciance in university so interesting and fun, while real software development is boring and soal-crushing?

 > Why are most organisations so bad at being orgenized?